helmutrs/biggs/README.md

 As a ruby gem:

-    sudo gem install biggs
+    sudo gem install eropple-biggs

-If your rather prefer to install it as a plugin for rails, from your application directory simply run:
+Or in a Gemfile:

-    script/plugin install git://github.com/yolk/biggs.git
+    gem 'eropple-biggs', '~> 0.4.0'

 ### Standalone usage